Dimer Models and Conformal Structures: Abstract

 \section{Abstract}

 Dimer models have been the focus of intense research efforts over the last years.
-This paper grew out of an effort to develop new methods to study minimizers or the asymptotic height functions of general dimer models and the geometry of their \emph{frozen boundaries}.
+Our paper grew out of an effort to develop new methods to study minimizers or the asymptotic \emph{height functions} of general dimer models and the geometry of their \emph{frozen boundaries}.

-We prove a \emph{complete classification} of the regularity of minimizers and frozen boundaries for \emph{all dimer models} for a natural class of polygonal (simply or multiply connected) domains much studied in numerical simulations and elsewhere.
-Our classification of the geometries of frozen boundaries can be seen as \emph{geometric universality} result for all dimer models.
+We prove a \emph{complete classification} of the regularity of minimizers and frozen boundaries for \emph{all dimer models} for a natural class of polygonal domains much studied in numerical simulations and elsewhere.
+In particular, we show that the frozen boundaries are always algebraic curves.
+Our classification also implies that the Pokrovsky-Talapov law holds for all dimer models at a generic point on the frozen boundary and in addition shows a very strong {local rigidity} of dimer models which can be interpreted as a \emph{geometric universality} result.
 Indeed, we prove a converse result, showing that any geometric situation for any dimer model is, in the simply connected case, realised already by the lozenge model.

-To achieve this we present a \emph{new boundary regularity} study for a class of Monge-Ampère equations in \emph{non-strictly convex} domains, of independent interest, as well as a new approach to minimality for a general dimer functional.
+To achieve these goals we develope a new study on the \emph{boundary regularity} for a class of Monge-Ampère equations in \emph{non-strictly convex} domains, of independent interest, as well as a new approach to minimality for a general dimer functional.
 In the context of polygonal domains, we give the first general results for the existence of \emph{gas domains} for minimizers.

-Our results are related to the seminal paper ``Limit shapes and the complex Burgers equation'' where R. Kenyon and A. Okounkov studied the asymptotic height function in the special class of \emph{lozenge tilings} and domains.
-Part of the motivation for development of the new methods in this paper is that it seems difficult to extend those methods to cover more general dimer models, in particular domino tilings, as we do in the present paper.
-Indeed, our methods prove new and sharper results already for the lozenge model.